Office design styles

 in dark corners that reflect light).
 The colours are predominantly white, grey and sometimes shades

-.
+of brown.
 This is especially the case where wooden elements are connected to the space.
 In the furniture, clean lines and minimalism are sometimes complemented by a distinctive colour.

 Rustic style